Need for Programs in Rural Communities

 Substance Abuse in Rural Areas

-A discussion of the problem of substance abuse in rural communities, including unique rural risk factors for substance abuse and substance abuse rates.
+A discussion of the problem of substance abuse in rural communities, including unique rural risk factors for and rates of substance abuse.
 This page also addresses frequently asked questions about substance abuse in rural areas, including availability of treatment options and what can be done to combat substance abuse in remote communities.

 Organization(s): Rural Health Information Hub